spental/SpencerReadMeGenerator/generateREADME.md

   + [Questions](#questions)

   ## Description
-  afsfafsf
+  simple readme generator, helps create quick and neat readme files for projects.

   ## Instructions
-  affasfsf
+  run node index in terminal, follow prompts.

   ## Usage
-  asfsaffa

   ## License
   This application uses the MIT license.

   ## Contributors
-  asfasafsaf
+  spental

   ## Questions
-  afsafsafaf
+  Spental
   <br />
   You can contact me on my GitHub account at (https://github.com/spental)
   <br />
-  You may can reach me by sending me an email at codekingkyle@gmail.com
+  You may can reach me by sending me an email at kyletalbott69@gmail.com